maabed/karak-dashboard-docs/source/index.html.md

 ## Loading

-Loaders could be used in many places but two main functionalities are that they are used when the process the user is waiting for is determinate or indeterminate.
+Loaders could be used in many places but two main functionalities are when the user is waiting for a determinate  or indeterminate process.

 * Progress bars and circles are used in determinate operations.